 South Korea Adoption Overview

-Children Available: Boys up to 2 years old at the time of arrival in the United States.
+Children Available: Boys up to 12 months old at the time of referral.
 Families returning for a second adoption through this program are eligible to be matched with a girl.

-More Details: Korea Adoption with Carolina Adoption Services
+More Details: South Korea Adoption with Carolina Adoption Services

-Carolina Adoption Services networks with Family and Children’s Agency (FCA).
-Since 1982, Family and Children’s Agency has worked with the Korean Social Welfare Society (SWS) to place Korean children in American homes.
+Carolina Adoption Services works in partnership with Family and Children’s Agency (FCA), a Connecticut adoption agency, to facilitate adoptions from South Korea.
+Since 1982, Family and Children’s Agency has worked with the Korean Social Welfare Society (SWS) to place South Korean children with adoptive families.

 About the Children

 In most cases, adoption plans have been made by unmarried birth mothers who have relinquished their parental rights.
-The Korean Social Welfare Society (SWS) gives exceptional care to the Korean birth mothers and children.
+The Korean Social Welfare Society (SWS) gives exceptional care to birth mothers and children.

-Korean adoption law requires that children be available for domestic placement for up to 5 months before becoming available for international adoption.
+South Korean adoption law requires that children be available for domestic placement for up to 5 months before becoming available for international adoption.
 Koreans tend to request girls for adoption, leaving more boys available for adoption outside of Korea.
 Therefore, families adopting for the first time through this program will be matched with a boy.
-Returning families may choose preference for a girl.
+Returning families may choose a gender preference.

 The children available for adoption are nurtured in private foster homes and receive regular medical attention of the highest quality.
 The adjustment of these children to their adoptive families has been outstanding.